jonasfs/dev/README.md

 }
 ```

-The RiskTypes table is responsible only for holding the types defined by the users, and since this is what the project specification asked, there is no need for any other table or model.
+The RiskTypes table is responsible only for holding the types defined by the users.
 If this ever went to production or the project required that the user should be able to submit the form, I would define a Risks table to hold the actual instances of the types.
-The model would then have a foreignkey for a risktype, and a field to hold the data.
+The Risk model would then have a foreignkey for a risktype, and a counterpart to the RiskType.fields field (Risk.values?), to hold the actual fields data.

 # Setup

 First you must install all the packages in requirements.txt by running `pip -r requirements.txt`.
 Then cd into the front/ folder and install all the npm packages in package.json by running `npm install` (this might take a while).

 Then, make sure your aws credentials are properly configured, including the region key.
 For the deploy.py script to work properly (see below), **you must not have any other profile other than the [default] one** defined on your .aws/credentials file.
-This is a compromise in order to work with how the zappa cli deals with different credentials file (this could be worked around, but to avoid adding more unnecessary complexity to the deploy file I decided to not do it).
+This is a compromise in order to work with how the zappa cli deals with different credentials files (this could be worked around, but to avoid adding more unnecessary complexity to the deploy file I decided to not do it).

 Only after that, run deploy.py with python3.6.